CopperPanMan/Voice-Mouse-Controller-for-PC/ReadMe.txt

 This program allows you to control your PC's mouse and keyboard via voice controls, entirely based on pitch and volume.
 You'll need a microphone for this to work.
+Try to put the images in the same folder/directory as the exe (program) file.

 Included are 3 different modes - one for controlling just your mouse (as a full replacement to a mouse with L/R clicking, scrolling, and dragging), one for controlling your mouse and keyboard (in the context of a first-person-shooter (FPS) game, and finally one that is the same as the FPS version